AshwinK97/Systems-Programming/Assignment1/README.md

 ## problem3.sh

-For problem 3, we have to make a multiple choice consisting of 5 questions with 2 possible answers for each.
+For problem 3, we have to make a multiple choice quiz consisting of 5 questions with 2 possible answers for each.

-For the mail functionality to work, you have to install GNU mailuitls
+For the mail functionality to work, GNU mailuitls must be installed.

 #### Process
-1. store all of the question in an array
+1. store all of the questions in an array
 2. store all of the correct answers in an array
 3. initialize score and loop counter to 0
 4. iterate through each question in array, print each question